kniEngine/kni/Documentation/articles/tools/mgfxc.md

 ### Platform Profile

-The `/Profile` option defines the platform we're targeting with this effect file.
+The `/Platform` option defines the platform we're targeting with this effect file.
 It can be one of the following:

-- DirectX_11
-- OpenGL
-- PlayStation4
-- XboxOne
+- Windows
-- Switch
+- DesktopGL

-NOTE: PlayStation 4, Xbox One, and Switch support is only available to licensed console developers.
+-Android

 ### Help